RESOStandards/transport/data-dictionary.md

 This will also include stricter validation for things like string lengths.
 If an `Edm.String` field declares itself as 100 characters and the payload has 101 characters, the provider will fail certification.

 ### Additional References

-The current version of the generated BDD acceptance tests from which the Sample BDD Tests above were taken from [may be found here](https://github.com/RESOStandards/web-api-commander/blob/58485cc04f24e464c6c1313d25428d43835d7668/src/main/java/org/reso/certification/features/data-dictionary/v1-7-0/).
-Note that this link will be updated once the Data Dictionary 1.7 testing tool codebase has been merged into the main branch.
+The current version of the generated BDD acceptance tests from which the Sample BDD Tests above were taken from [may be found here](https://github.com/RESOStandards/web-api-commander/tree/104-data-dictionary-2.0/src/main/java/org/reso/certification/features/data-dictionary/v2-0).

 ### Additional Compliance Checking